vokimon/markdown-customblocks/README.md

 You can generate html with strings or using `etree`; but there is a more elegant option.

-[Hyperscript] is the idea of writing code that generates html/xml as nested function calls that look like the the actual xml structure.
+[Hyperscript] is the idea of writing code that generates html/xml as nested function calls that look like the actual xml structure.
 This can be done by using the `customblocks.utils.E` function which has this signature:

 ```